-- Six hours of literature from HUMN 101, 102, 201, 202 (6 hrs) Six hours of foreign language (French or Spanish only for those pursuing middle grades licensure) at the intermediate level or higher (6 hrs) - ENGL 304 or 305 Survey of American Literature (3 hrs) - ENGL 311 Advanced Grammar (3 hrs) - ENGL 402 Short Story or 363 Appalachian Literature or 365 Literature by Women (3 hrs) - ENGL 460 Elizabethan Drama or 461 Jacobean Drama (3 hrs) - ENGL, THEA or foreign language electives at the 300 or 400 level (Those seeking middle grades licensure should select ENGL 354 as one of the electives.)
-(9 hrs) - The language arts major is available only as a Bachelor of Arts degree; therefore, foreign language through the intermediate level is required.
+Six hours of literature from HUMN 101, 102, 201, 202 (6 hrs) Six hours of foreign language (French or Spanish only for those pursuing middle grades licensure) at the intermediate level or higher (6 hrs)

+ENGL 304 or 305 Survey of American Literature (3 hrs)

+ENGL 402 Short Story or 363 Appalachian Literature or 365 Literature by Women (3 hrs)

+ENGL, THEA or foreign language electives at the 300 or 400 level (Those seeking middle grades licensure should select ENGL 354 as one of the electives.)
+(9 hrs)

+The language arts major is available only as a Bachelor of Arts degree; therefore, foreign language through the intermediate level is required.